Your New Puppy’s First Days

 The Bonding Process

 Since you have already prepared a safe environment for your puppy, spend the next 24 to 48 hours hanging out with your new puppy.
 Introduce him to your house.
 Take him to the door and put him on the leash.
-Once inside, allow him to discover all of the areas of the house you want him to live in.
+Once inside, allow him to discover all of the areas of the house that you want him to live in.

-The First 24-48 Hours
+Your New Puppy’s First 24-48 Hours